w3c/market-data-odrl-profile/NewTerms.md

 ###  Non-Display Use
 **Description:** Usage when the scope and scale of usage is beyond that which could be reasonably expected of a person

 **Editorial Note:** CME - Non-viewable use of Information in any system, process, program, machine or calculation other than in order to display or distribute Information for display.
-Such use may include, but is not limited to, calculation of P&L, portfolio valuation, order processing, use within Automated Trading Systems and automated order routing."@en ,
+Such use may include, but is not limited to, calculation of P&L, portfolio valuation, order processing, use within Automated Trading Systems and automated order routing.

 **Editorial Note:** DBAG - Non-Display Information Usage is accessing, processing or consumption of Real-Time Information for purposes other than the support of its display, onward dissemination to third parties or CFD Information-Usage.